What is driving Pakistan's alarming diabetes surge? | DW | 03.01.2022

 In addition, the report revealed that one in four adults in Pakistan is living with diabetes, the highest national prevalence in the world (26.7%).

-The IDF found that an additional 11 million adults in Pakistan have Impaired Glucose Tolerance (IGT), which puts them at high risk of developing type-2 diabetes.
+The IDF found that an additional 11 million adults in Pakistan have Impaired Glucose Tolerance (IGT), which puts them at higher risk of developing type-2 diabetes.

 The report noted that more than a quarter (26.9%) of adults living with diabetes in Pakistan are undiagnosed.